Make Salesforce and HubSpot work from the same truth.

 Changes break without warning

-Someone updates a field mapping or creates a new workflow.
-The sync breaks silently and data drifts for weeks before anyone notices.
+Someone updates a field mapping or creates a new workflow in Salesforce or HubSpot.
+The sync breaks silently, and data drift continues for weeks before anyone notices.

 What the Sync Blueprint does

-We focus on: What should sync and what shouldn't, which system owns which data, how to prevent conflicts and duplication, and how sync supports reporting and operations.
+We focus on what should sync and what shouldn't, which system owns specific data points, how to prevent data conflicts and duplication, and how the sync supports your reporting and operations.

 Delivered in 3-6 weeks.